-Gingema's Daughter, the first book in Sukhinov's "Emerald City" series (Continuation of The Wizard Of OZ), heavily deconstructs The Quest and The Hero's Journey.
+Gingema's Daughter, the first book in Sukhinov's "Emerald City" series (Continuation of Tales of the Magic Land), heavily deconstructs The Quest and The Hero's Journey.
 The heroine starts out as a small girl in a Munchkin village who isn't content with simple life and runs away.
-She finds an old Mentor (complete with the advice "witchcraft is the hardest profession in the world"), learns something from her, gets a coolAction Pet, starts Walking the Earth, helping people who are kind to her and punishing those rude to her, gradually gains new abilities, gets in several dangerous situations which she overcomes thanks to her cleverness (and help from her animal companion), befriends the Woodsman, eventually becomes one of the strongest witches in magic land and finaly becomes queen of OZ.
+She finds an old Mentor (complete with the advice "witchcraft is the hardest profession in the world"), learns something from her, gets a coolAction Pet, starts Walking the Earth, helping people who are kind to her and punishing those rude to her, gradually gains new abilities, gets in several dangerous situations which she overcomes thanks to her cleverness (and help from her animal companion), befriends the Woodsman, eventually becomes one of the strongest witches in magic land and finally becomes queen of OZ.
 All like in a standard example... except for one detail - the heroine lacks the altruism of a hero.
 She is never a Wide-Eyed Idealist to begin with, and while she actually does help people in need, she always expects something in return, be it shelter of simple admiration.
 As her journey continues, she grows more cynical, eventually deciding that bad deeds are acceptable behaviour since she wants to be feared as well as admired.
 She manipulates the Woodsman into fighting and deposing Scarecrow, uses her heroic cleverness to manipulate others and her victory turns OZ into a place much worse than before , since she (as most heroes) has no idea how to rule, and is (having mindset of a regular girl) more interested in partying anyway.
 She also is not above petty revenge against anybody crossing her, including children.
 Oops!